samuelcaldas/ninjatrader_docs/support/helpguides/nt8/considerations_for_compiled_assemblies.md

 Typically an error message like the following would be seen:

-"Error on calling 'SetState' method: Could not load type 'NinjaTrader.NinjaScript.Indicators.CumulativeDeltaType' from assembly 'NinjaTrader.Vendor, Version\=8\.0\.12\.0, Culture\=neutral, PublicKeyToken\=null'."
+"Error on calling 'SetState' method: Could not load type 'NinjaTrader.NinjaScript.Indicators.CumulativeDeltaType' from assembly 'NinjaTrader.Vendor, Version=8.0.12.0, Culture=neutral, PublicKeyToken=null'."